 Assuming the target was a viable wall or Dungeon feature, the spell then causes an explosion of shrapnel against everything in its range (including yourself!).
-The range of this explosion varies based on target and your spell power.
-Viable monsters hit by LRD will create a similar burst of shrapnel with range and damage determined by spell power as well as the monster's material and size.
+The range of this explosion varies based on target.
+Viable monsters hit by LRD will create a similar burst of shrapnel with range and damage determined by the monster's material.

 Casting this spell on a dungeon feature (like a wall or a door), generates an explosion that inflicts Nd(5+Power/5) to any monster within the radius.
 The radius and the number of rolls (N) can be found in the table below.

 If the target is a monster, it is directly damaged for Nd(5+Power/5).
 After this is done, the explosion is generated.
-If the targeted monster is killed by the spell, the N of the resulting explosion is the one used in the beam of disintegration plus two.
+If the targeted monster is killed by the spell.

 The damage done by the explosion is reduced by AC 3 times, but the damage done to a monster directly targeted by LRD ignores AC.
 If the target is made of ice (simulacra), the beam type of the explosion is changed from BEAM_FRAG to BEAM_ICE: this kind of explosion only suffers normal AC reduction, but the damage can be resisted with cold resistance.